Burns' Day Storm: Forecasting

 The Burns' Day Storm of 1990 has been given as an example of when the Met Office "got the prediction right".
 The model forecast hinged on observations from two ships in the Atlantic near the developing storm the day before it reached the UK.

 During the day of the storm, the Royal Netherlands Meteorological Institute (KNMI) increased warnings to force 11 and eventually to hurricane force 12.
-It conducted research that most of the general public could not understand the severity of the warnings.
+It conducted research that showed that most of the general public could not understand the severity of the warnings.
 The storm has led to more awareness and understanding of storminess among the public by the KNMI, which started a teletext page and the introduction of special warnings for extreme weather events in reaction to these findings.

 Impacts

 Casualties were much higher than those of the Great Storm of 1987 because the storm hit during the daytime.
+There were 47 deaths in the UK, most caused by collapsing buildings or falling debris.
+A schoolgirl was killed by a falling tree at Presdales School in Ware, Hertfordshire, and a class of children in Sussex was evacuated just minutes before their school building collapsed.
+The actor Gorden Kaye was injured during the storm when a plank of an advertising board was blown through his car's windscreen, and Kaye required emergency brain surgery to recover.
 The storm caused extensive damage, with approximately 3 million trees downed, power disrupted to over 500,000 homes and severe flooding in England and West Germany.
-The storm cost insurers in the UK £3.37 billion, the UK's most expensive weather event to insurers.
-Most of the deaths were caused by collapsing buildings or falling debris.
-In one case in Sussex, a class of children was evacuated just minutes before their school building collapsed.
-The actor Gorden Kaye was also injured during the storm when a plank of an advertising board was blown through his car's windscreen.
+The storm cost insurers in the UK£3.37 billion, the UK's most expensive weather event to insurers.